Wayne Valley High School: Sports

 The field hockey team won the North I Group IV state sectional championship in 1975 and 1979.

 The varsity baseball team won the Passaic County Tournament championships in 1981, 1986, 1988, 2010, 2015 and 2019 A single in the bottom of the seventh of the 2016 PCT championship game gave the team the title with a 4-3 win against Pompton Lakes High School.
 The team won the PCT title in 2019, defeating Passaic Valley Regional High School by a 2-1 score in the finals.

 The 2008 boys' basketball team, seeded 10th in the tournament, won the North I Group III state championship over top seed West Milford High School by a score of 48-45 in a game played at John F. Kennedy High School in Paterson, New Jersey.
 This was the team's first sectional title in just over a decade.

 The Wayne Valley boys' track team went undefeated in the 2011 season, winning the county relays, conference and county meets.
 The girls' team went undefeated in the dual meet season, losing the conference meet to West Orange High School which came down to the last event, and won its fifth county title in a row.

 The girls fencing team was the sabre team champion in 2012.

-The wrestling team won the North I Group III state sectional title in 2014 and the North I Group IV title in 2019.
+The wrestling team won the North I Group III state sectional title in 2014, 2024 and 2025 and the North I Group IV title in 2019.

+In 2023 and 2024, the Wayne Valley High School marching band won the Group A title at the New Jersey Marching Band Directors' Association State Championships held at The College of New Jersey, with respective scores of 82.6 and 87.5.